 This hands-on experience allows learners to make mistakes, learn from them, and improve their proficiency in a supportive learning environment, ultimately translating to better patient care outcomes.

-Challenges and Limitations of VR in Medical Traininga person doing a cpr
+Challenges and Limitations of VR in Medical Training

 In exploring the realm of Virtual Reality (VR) in medical training, it’s crucial to acknowledge the challenges and limitations that come with this cutting-edge technology.
 While VR offers immense potential, there are several obstacles that need to be addressed to ensure its effective integration into medical education.